packetscaper/psirtautomation/README.md

   iii.
 Create a new bot from the below link <br>
        https://developer.webex.com/my-apps/new/bot <br>
        Note the access token of the bot <br>
+  iv.
+Add the bot to the new webex space created
+  v.
+Add more users to the same webex space if required.

 ### Docker Container